iam4423/TheWebsiteThatDoesThings/README.md

  - deal with menu bar overflow
  - create start of console window (accept input/add input to console on enter)
  - create help 'app' for console
+ - have a look at using local storage to save the users state

  ### This project makes use of the JsML Html Builder i created found at https://github.com/iam4423/HTML-Builder